tpgmartin/front-end/test/readme.md

 ## The task

-We would like to build a simple menu application in JavaScript with which a customer can choose a meal for two from the supplied menu, select the tip amount, and are shown the total cost.
+We would like to build a simple menu application in JavaScript with which a customer can choose a meal for two from the supplied menu and is shown the total cost.
 Please include tests around your JavaScript.

 ### The menu